tonsky/rum/README.md

 - Use kebab-case keywords for attributes (e.g. `:allow-full-screen` for `allowFullScreen`)
 - You can include `:id` and `:class` there as well
-- `:class` might be a string or a sequence of strings
+- `:class` can be a string or a sequence of strings
 - `:style`, if needed, must be a map with kebab-case keywords
 - event handlers should be arity-one functions